andrewcgaitskell/esp32-https-workings/nginx+https.md

 apt install nginx

-open ports 80 and 443
+open ports 80 and 443 using Firewall interface on GCP web site - do not do it via the Command line - it breaks SSH and VM access is broken

+# Useful Commands

 systemctl status nginx